adap/flower/doc/source/how-to-run-flower-in-docker.rst

 want to ensure that you always use the same image, you can specify the hash of the image instead of the tag.

-The following command returns the image hash referenced by the current tag:
+The following command returns the current image hash referenced by the `server:1.6.0-py3.11-ubuntu22.04` tag:

 .. code-block:: bash